 You can either select the first of the month (if you only know the month) or select the exact date, if known.

-The date must be in the format of MM-DD-YYYY.
+The date must be in the format of MM-DD-YYYY or the Survey Date filter in your dashboards will not work!